jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 The final fastq files were then placed symlinked to individual directories in `01-data/public_data/prepped`

-For the sediment data from Slon et al. 2017, I also resort to downloading the FASTQ files directly.
+For the sediment data from Slon et al. 2017, I also resorted to downloading the FASTQ files directly.
 However, unfortunately, the uploaded data was actually not 'raw' but the already merged data from the Slon 2017 paper.
-We will download the FASTQ data anyway and do a modified pre-processing.
+We therefore downloaded the FASTQ data anyway and did a modified pre-processing.

 I did this with the following command, and utilising the file generated from the parsing script of the two metadata files which is stored here